MydroX/symfony5-docker/README.md

 ## Install

 Place the folder at the root of your project and rename it "docker".
-Note : You need to have .env.dev
+Note : You need to have .env.local

 ## Versions